Not all born in American Samoa want US citizenship

 She said at the time she didn’t realize being born in American Samoa gave her “second-class status.”

-Bonnelley Pa’uulu opted to remain a national, even though her Army soldier husband became a citizen.
-Pa’uulu is acting director of the American Samoa government’s office in Hawaii, where she works with Ilaoa.
+Pa’uulu opted to remain a national, even though her Army soldier husband became a citizen.

 She doesn’t feel like she’s missing out any anything as a national — she’s able to travel freely.